splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery.rst

 Automatic discovery is a special feature of the Splunk Distribution of OpenTelemetry Collector that automatically finds sources of telemetry data running in your system.

-There are two types of automatic discovery features:

-..
-Names will probably be changed in the near future.

-* Zero configuration auto instrumentation, which discovers telemetry data from back-end applications.
-* Discovery mode, which discovers telemetry data from third-party applications.
+You can use automatic discovery to find telemetry sources, including back-end applications and third-party applications.

 Using automatic discovery, you can gather telemetry data from your services without having to configure the OpenTelemetry Collector.